nuxeo/nuxeo/README.md

 Basic document management features.

-Built EAR is in `nuxeo-distribution-cap/target/`.
+Built NXR is in `nuxeo-distribution-cap/target/`.

 This is the default available application in `nuxeo-distribution-tomcat/target/`.